merdandt/data_blue/README.md

 # Natural Language to SQL Converter

-Convert user natural language queries into SQL statements based on provided DDL using **Gemeni** and **Streamlit**.
+Convert user natural language queries into SQL statements based on provided DDL using **Gemini** and **Streamlit**.

 ## Overview

-This project allows users to input queries in natural language and converts them into SQL queries based on a given database schema (DDL).
-It leverages the power of **Gemeni** for natural language processing and **Streamlit** for creating an interactive web application.
+This project allows users to input queries in natural language and convert them into SQL queries based on a given database schema (DDL).
+It leverages the power of **Gemini** for natural language processing and **Streamlit** for creating an interactive web application.

 ## Features